wenleicao/wenleicao.github.io/_posts/2018-06-16-Power-BI-Dashboard-User-Side-Filter-Issue.md

 When you publish to Power BI site, you first see your work in the report section.
 You need to pin it to dashboard to share.

-VERY IMPORTANT, you need to click the visual in your report section and copy the link in the browser address line to get the link.
-It is not dashboard link you shared with your colleague after you pin it to dashboard.
+VERY IMPORTANT, you need to set your cursor in the report not dashboard and copy the link in the browser address line to get the link.
+It is not dashboard link you shared with your colleague.
 To tell the difference, the correct address should have "reportsection" in it.
 The following is my report address.

 <https://app.powerbi.com/groups/me/reports/c4c5004b-31d0-4330-8cad-de0fb8f71563/ReportSection>